andychu666/generate-domains-blocklist-conf/README.md

-# RethinkDNS to DNSCrypt-Proxy Blocklist Generator
+# DNSCrypt-Proxy Blocklist Generator

-A utility to generate DNSCrypt-Proxy compatible domain blocklists using categorized data from RethinkDNS's public configuration.
+A utility to generate DNSCrypt-Proxy compatible domain blocklists using categorized data from multiple sources:
+- RethinkDNS's public configuration
+- ShadowWhisperer's BlockLists

 ## Overview

 This tool helps you create organized blocklist configurations for DNSCrypt-Proxy by:
-1. Fetching categorized blocklist data from RethinkDNS's public configuration
+1. Fetching categorized blocklist data from multiple sources
 2. Converting the data into DNSCrypt-Proxy's blocklist format
 3. Generating organized configuration files for different categories (Privacy, Security, ParentalControl)